-Add an ID to the document.
-If the ID doesn't exist in the content, Master Data tries to get the document by index (alternate key).
-If the document by index does not exist, the platform creates a new ID.
+In this step, an ID is added to the document.
+If the document lacks an ID, Master Data attempts to retrieve the document by index (alternate key).
+If the document by index does not exist, the platform creates a new ID for the document.

-Master Data validates the content with the corresponding JSON schemas if the parameter
+Master Data validates the document's content against the corresponding JSON schemas if the

-Get the last version of the document in the database and compare it with the saved content.
-If there is some change, it moves to the next step.
+In this step, the system retrieves the most recent version of the document from the database and compares it with the newly saved content.
+If any changes are detected, the process proceeds to the next step.

 If you have included the

 _where parameter in your query, Master Data evaluates this condition at this point.
 This step allows you to specify additional criteria for document validation.

 With all validations completed, the document is ready for persistence in the database.
 It is securely stored, ensuring the durability and reliability of your data.